oapicf/pinterest-sdk/clients/swift5/generated/docs/LeadAdsAPI.md

 import OpenAPIClient

 let adAccountId = "adAccountId_example" // String | Unique identifier of an ad account.
-let pageSize = 987 // Int | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. (optional) (default to 25) let bookmark = "bookmark_example" // String | Cursor used to fetch the next page of items (optional)
+let bookmark = "bookmark_example" // String | Cursor used to fetch the next page of items (optional) let pageSize = 987 // Int | Maximum number of items to include in a single page.
+See documentation on [Pagination](/docs/reference/pagination/) for more information. (optional) (default to 25)

-// Get lead ads subscriptions LeadAdsAPI.adAccountsSubscriptionsGetList(adAccountId: adAccountId, pageSize: pageSize, bookmark: bookmark) { (response, error) in
+// Get lead ads subscriptions LeadAdsAPI.adAccountsSubscriptionsGetList(adAccountId: adAccountId, bookmark: bookmark, pageSize: pageSize) { (response, error) in
     guard error == nil else {
         print(error)
         return